A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 The only alternative way to reach Mykines is by helicopter — and it’s probably the cheapest heli ride you’ll ever take!

-Thanks to their fickle seas, helicopter transport is subsidised in the Faroe Islands and is often the only way for Faroese residents and their goods to reach the more remote, lesser populated islands during much of the year.
+Thanks to their fickle seas, helicopter transport is subsidised in the Faroe Islands and is often the only way for Faroese residents and their goods to reach the more remote, less populated islands during much of the year.
 This subsidy (paid for by Faroese taxpayers) means that tickets are just 145 DKK each way (around £17!).

-Luckily for travellers, the service operated by Atlantic Airways from Vagar to Mykines is also available as a viable option for visitors to the islands too - though do note that you will only be able to travel one way by helicopter to Mykines (you’ll need to book your return trip via ferry).
+Luckily for travellers, the service operated by Atlantic Airways from Vagar to Mykines is also available as a viable option for visitors to the islands - though do note that you will only be able to travel one way by helicopter to Mykines (you’ll need to book your return trip via ferry).

 The helicopter runs once a day, three times a week on Sunday, Wednesday, and Friday, with a max capacity of 12 people.
 It is also very much subject to wind and weather conditions, so you’ll need to keep an eye on departures.